Why Do Horses Get Frisky in Cold Weather?

 Feeding Simple Carbohydrates

-During winter, many horse owners provide additional hay or even grain in an effort to meet their horses’ higher demand for calories to stay warm.
-While this can help maintain body weight and warmth, diets that are high in simple carbohydrates like grain and molasses can create a “sugar rush”—hormone fluctuations that promote excitability or even anxiety in some horses and can even contribute to colic, gastric ulcers, or laminitis.
+During winter, many horse owners provide additional grain to meet their horses’ higher demand for calories to stay warm.
+While this can help maintain body weight, diets that are high in simple carbohydrates like grain and molasses can create a “sugar rush”—hormone fluctuations that promote excitability or even anxiety in some horses and can even contribute to colic, gastric ulcers, or laminitis.

 Reduced Turnout or Training